IR35 Shield and Data Protection Law

 We collect and use the personal data of both IR35 Shield member Contractors and non-member Contractors.

-When you register as a Contractor, and when you complete an IR35 assessment or generate a Status Determination Statement, we will collect your personal data.
+When you register as a Contractor, and when you complete an IR35 assessment, generate a Status Determination Statement or use our similar services, we will collect your personal data.
 We are a controller of all Contractor personal data.

 We will use Contractor personal data to provide our services to the Contractor in question, and if the Contractor completes an IR35 assessment at the request of an IR35 Shield for Business, we will use that personal data to provide services to that customer, including supplying Status Determination Statements to that customer.
 We will also store copies of a Contractor's Status Determination Statements for our own analysis and record-keeping purposes.